AndrewDWhite/GalaxyGenericImporterPlugin/README.md

 ### execution
 The escaped execution command to send to the operating system.
 Allows for expansion of the following variables.
 #### %ROM_RAW%
 The full filename of the software.
-Note that if this used without any leading executable, this can be used as the executable; see the mods section for an example.
+Note that if this used without any leading executable, this can be used as the executable; see the mods section of the emulators.json file for an example.
 #### %ROM_NAME%
 The filename without the path and extension.
 #### %ROM_DIR%